bbc/sqs-consumer/README.md

 `consumer.stop({ abort: true })`

+Optionally, you can wait for any in flight messages to complete before stopping the consumer by passing `waitForInFlightMessages: true` in the options object.

+`consumer.stop({ waitForInFlightMessages: true, waitTimeMs: 30000 });`

 ### `consumer.isRunning`

 Returns the current polling state of the consumer: `true` if it is actively polling, `false` if it is not.